Nuclear dimension and virtually polycyclic groups: Introduction

 The classification program was certainly one motivation for this work, but we are at least as interested in a group theoretic characterization of those groups whose C*-algebras have finite nuclear dimension.
 The Hirsch length of a group (see \Cref{sec:Polycyclicgroups}), plays the role of dimension for a vector space (for example it is increasing with respect to inclusion and obeys a rank-nullity condition).
 A group with finite Hirsch length--as it was originally defined--is called \emph{virtually polycyclic}.
 Our main result shows a connection between finite Hirsch length and finite nuclear dimension.
 Indeed our nuclear dimension bound is in terms of Hirsch length.

-\begin{thmx}[{see \Cref{thm:finitend}}] Let $G$ be a virtually polycyclic group and $\sigma$ a 2-cocycle on $G.$ Then the twisted group C*-algebra $C^*(G,\sigma)$ has finite nuclear dimension.
-In particular the group C*-algebra $C^*(G)$ has finite nuclear dimension and the bound is uniform among all groups with the same Hirsch length. \end{thmx}
+\begin{thmx}[{see Theorems~\ref{thm:finitend} and~\ref{thm:twistednucdim}}] Let $G$ be a virtually polycyclic group and $\sigma$ a circle-valued 2-cocycle on $G$.
+Then the twisted group C*-algebra $C^*(G,\sigma)$ has finite nuclear dimension.
+In the case of untwisted group C*-algebras of such groups, there is a finite bound on their nuclear dimension that depends only on the Hirsch length. \end{thmx}

 The definition of Hirsch length was relaxed by Hillman \cite{Hillman91} to an extent that many elementary amenable, non virtually polycyclic groups have finite Hirsch length while retaining its meaning as a dimension theory.
 Hillman's Hirsch length agrees with the classic definition for virtually polycyclic groups.
 Examples of non virtually polycyclic groups with finite nuclear dimension (e.g. the lamplighter group) are found in \cite{Hirshberg17} and all of these examples have finite Hirsch length.
 On the other hand the only known examples of elementary amenable groups with infinite nuclear dimension all have infinite Hirsch length (see \Cref{sec:wr-infinite}).
 We feel \Cref{thm:A} lends strong evidence for the following \begin{conjx} A finitely generated elementary amenable group has finite Hirsch length if and only if its group C*-algebra has finite nuclear dimension. \end{conjx}